 Yes.
 Some no-doc lenders also offer a no-income-verification home equity loan for borrowers who prefer a fixed, one-time amount instead of ongoing access to credit like a HELOC provides.

-Griffin Funding (discussed below) is one example, and it allows you to apply for a home equity loan without tax returns or traditional income documentation.
+Griffin Funding (discussed below) is one example that allows you to apply for a home equity loan without tax returns or traditional income documentation.

 Advertisement